Coronavirus confirmed case: 'Terrified' grandmother worried she's infected others

-The 79-year-old woman, who doesn't want to be identified, was on the domestic flight from Palmerston North to Auckland with the woman who is a confirmed case of Covid-19.

-But the grandmother only learned that this afternoon after her granddaughter, who the woman was visiting, saw news of the affected flights and worked out she was on one.
+A "terrified" 79-year-old grandmother who was on a flight with the woman infected with coronavirus says she contacted health officials - and was told someone would be in touch with 48 hours.

+The grandmother only learned this afternoon that the Palmerston North-Auckland flight on March 2 included a woman in her 30s who tested positive for coronavirus last night.

-"She was very scared about the whole thing anyway but now she's terrified."
+"She was very scared about the whole thing anyway but now she's terrified," her granddaughter said.

+The 79-year-old was now worried that she might have been exposed to the virus.

+She had called Healthline to tell them she was on the flight and they said someone would get back in touch with her within 48 hours.

+"It's actually a bit late [for health officials to get in touch] because she's been going to aqua aerobics with all these other people."

+The grandmother was now going to stay at home until she was contacted by health officials and is believed to have enough supplies to self-isolate for two weeks if that's required.

-The World Health Organisation says anyone who doesn't have symptoms - which are similar to the flu - isn't infectious.
+The World Health Organisation says anyone who doesn't have symptoms - which are similar to the flu - is not infectious.

 READ MORE: